 3. A good alternative to ShortPixel is WP Compress, which offers optimized CDN delivery, a performance suite, and client management.
 There's also a great lifetime deal for WP Compress if you prefer to pay once and own forever.

 Test how your website looks on multiple devices and screen sizes with Lambda Test.

 What are the WordPress default image sizes?

 - Full size is the image as you uploaded it.

 - The large size is 1024 px wide.

 - Thumbnails are 150px wide (square).

 What about WordPress slider image sizes?

 Don’t use sliders.
-They slow down your site considerably and in 2019 are a completely annoyance to most users (especially mobile users)
+They slow down your site considerably and in 2022 are a complete annoyance to most users (especially mobile users)

 PNG is better than JPG but takes up a lot more space.
 Using a plugin like ShortPixel will help maintain quality when reducing the file size.